charlesreiss/cs3130-website/labhw/ooo-exercise.md

 For this assignment, we will consider an out-of-order processor which has two execution units for arithmetic instructions, and one execution unit for memory instructions.

+### This Processor's PIpeline
-When instructions execute in this processor they are:
+Instructions in this processor are executed as follows:

+*  first, they go through a set of in-order pipeline stages, two a time:

-*  fetched, in one cycle up to two instructions at a time, in the order they appear in the program.
-For this exercise, we will assume that branch prediction is perfect.
+    *  fetch, where instructions are read from the pipeline stage.
+For this exercise, assume branch prediction is perfect so two new instructions are fetched every cycle
-*  decoded (including processing icodes and renaming registers, but not including reading registers) and placed in an instruction queue, in one cycle for up to two instructions at a time, in the order they appear in the program
+    *  decode, where the machine is interpreted
+    *  rename, where register renaming takes place and instructions are placed into an instruction queue, available ot be issued as early as the next cycle

+*  then, each cycle instructions are issued from the instruction queue:

-*  issued from the instruction queue when their operands are available.
-If multiple instructions all have their operands available, then the instructions that appeared earlier in the program are issued first.
-For simplicity, do not need to worry about the order in which memory instructions are issued.
-When an instruction is issued, they will be
+    *  each cycle, the instruction queue is scanned for instructions whose operands are ready.
+(For this exercise, we'll only account for their register operands being ready and assume that we do not need to worry about data memory-related dependencies.)
-    *  if a non-memory instruction, executed on one of two arithmetic execution units in one cycle
+        *  operands for an instruction are considered ready during the cycle in which they finish execution
+    *  the first memory instruction available and first two non-memory instructions available are selected to be issued.
+    *  during the cycle an instruction is issued, its register values are read or forwarded

+*  when an instruction is issued, in the following cycles it is executed on an execution unit
-    *  if a memory instruction, executed on the data cache in three cycles in a pipelined manner (multiple memory instructions can be pending at once, but only one can be started each cycle.
-To keep this exercise simpler, we will assume no cache misses happen.)
+    *  for memory instructions, this execution unit is a pipelined data cache.
+It receives one instruction per cycle and produces the result after three cycles.
+To simplfy this exercise, we will assume no cache misses.
-*  writes the results of instructions once they finish executing in the same cycle as when they finish executing.
-Instructions that depend on the values computed can be issued in the following cycle.
-*  commits (completes) instrutions, up to two at a time, starting with the first instruction that was fetched.
-Instructions are only commits if all the instructions before them have already completed having their results written.
+    *  for non-memory instructoins, this execution unit is one of two arithmetic logic unit.
+It receives one instructoin per cycle and produces the result in the next cycle.
+    *  the first available memory instruction (if any) is sent to a data cache, which is pipelined.
+The data cache accepts one instruction per cycle and takes three cycles to produce the result of the read or write
+    *  the first two available non-memory instructions are sent to one of two arithmetic execution units.
+These execution units each take one cycle to compute their result

+*  in the cycle after an instruction is executed it is written back to the register file in one cycle
+*  finally, up to two instructions are *committed* each cycle using information placed in a reorder buffer during the issue stage.
+    An instruction is only committed if all instructions fetched before have also committed.

+Given these stages, an non-memory instruction will take 7 cycles to go through the pipeline if it does not need to wait for it operands or wait for earlier instructions to commit (fetch, decode, rename, issue/register read, execute, writeback, commit).
+A memory instruction will take 9 cycles (two extra cycles of `execution' because of the speed of the data cache).

+When operands are not available, an instruction will spend extra cycles waiting in the instruction queue between its rename and issue stage.
+When an instruction is written back but some prior instructions have not done so, then the instruction will spend extra cycles waiting in the reorder buffer before it is committed.

+### This processor's registers

 The processor has 15 logical registers `%r01` through `%r15`, but these are implemented using 64 physical registers and register renaming.
 We call the physical registers `%x01` through `%x63`.